E8

 How to Fix / Troubleshooting

-Safety: Unplug the unit and allow it to cool fully.
+Safety: Unplug the unit and allow it to cool completely.
 Do not add cold water to a very hot pot to avoid warping.

 • Check contents: Open the lid (once safe) and verify there is enough liquid.
 For pressure cooking, Ambiano multicookers typically require at least 1.5–2 cups of liquid.

 • Clean heating surface: Remove the inner pot and inspect the heating plate.
-Scrape off any burnt-on food gently with a plastic scraper, then wipe with a damp cloth.
+Gently scrape off any burnt-on food with a plastic scraper, then wipe with a damp cloth.

 • Inspect inner pot base: Ensure the bottom of the pot is clean, flat, and free of heavy carbon buildup that can cause hot spots.